 sonday night snacks

-Sonday Night Snacks (SNS) happens every Sunday night in the Boaz living room when David and Heidi set up a table filled with a special treat or two (often made by Heidi, but sometimes Geoffrey will help or Boazies will come by and join the baking world in Heidi's kitchen).
-Everyone hangs out in the lobby to enjoy the snack and catch up with friends.
+Sonday Night Snacks (SNS) happens every Sunday night in the Boaz family room when David and Heidi set up a table filled with a special treat or two (often made by Heidi, but sometimes Geoffrey will help or Boazies will come by and join the baking world in Heidi's kitchen).
+Everyone hangs out in the family room to enjoy the snack and catch up with friends.
 Even Boazies that have moved out come back for this sweet tradition!
 There's a big debate on the best snack, but some favorites include sopapilla cheesecake, fruit dip, and lemon cake!
 If you want to strike up a conversation with a Boazie, just ask them their favorite Sonday Night Snack!

 Wake Up Wednesday